FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 The FHERC20 contract stores balances as encrypted values (`euint128`) using the Fhenix CoFHE coprocessor.
 These encrypted balances preserve user privacy while allowing for secure operations.
 The actual token balance of an address is kept confidential and can only be accessed under specific conditions:

-1. By the owner of the balance
+1. By the owner of the balance.
-2. Through sealed decryption (using a public/private key pair)
+2. Through sealed decryption (using a public/private key pair).
-3. As part of FHE operations where the value remains encrypted throughout
+3. As part of FHE operations where the value remains encrypted throughout.

 ### Indicated Balances

 To maintain compatibility with existing ERC20 infrastructure (wallets, block explorers), FHERC20 implements a concept called "indicated balances".
 These are public values that:

-- Range from 0.0000 to 0.9999 (represented internally as 0-9999)
+- Range from 0.0000 to 0.9999 (represented internally as 0-9999).
-- Start at 0 for non-interacted accounts
+- Start at 0 for non-interacted accounts.
-- Initialize at 0.5001 upon first interaction
+- Initialize at 0.5001 upon first interaction.
-- Increment/decrement by 0.0001 with each transaction
+- Increment/decrement by 0.0001 with each transaction.
-- Provide visual feedback of balance changes without revealing true amounts
+- Provide visual feedback of balance changes without revealing true amounts.

 The indicated balance system allows users to see activity in their wallets without exposing the encrypted values.